Search by category, archive or keyword

-Despite the fact millions of Americans are currently struggling with substance abuse, only a fraction of them receive proper treatment.
+Despite the fact that millions of Americans are currently struggling with substance abuse, only a fraction of them receive proper treatment.

-According to a report published by The National Center on Addiction and Substance Abuse at Columbia University, just about 1 in 10 people with a substance use disorder will receive any type of care for their condition.
+According to a report published by The National Center on Addiction and Substance Abuse at Columbia University, only about 1 in 10 people with a substance use disorder will receive any type of care for their condition.
 Unfortunately, it’s the families of these addicts that will deal with the brunt of the consequences.

 The problem becomes even worse when members of the addict’s family are actively enabling self-destructive behaviors.
 In cases like these, the toxic dynamic between the addict and the enabling family member spills out to the rest of the household.